Structured Shrinkage Priors: Introduction

-A different strand of literature models elements of $\bs s$ as identical, with $\bs s = s \bs 1_p$, and models elements of $\bs z$ as correlated with a non-diagonal covariance matrix $\bs \Omega$.
-This includes all elliptically contoured prior distributions, and specifically the prior introduced by \cite{vanGerven2009}.These priors can incorporate \emph{a priori} knowledge of structure, as $\bs \Sigma \propto \bs \Omega$.
-However, as these priors only have a single shrinkage factor $s$, they shrink all elements of $\bs \beta$ jointly and posterior modes based on these priors will only produce sparse estimates of $\bs \beta$ for which all entries are exactly equal to zero.
+A different strand of literature includes all elliptically contoured prior distributions.
+It sets $\bs s = s \bs 1_p$ and models elements of $\bs z$ as potentially correlated with covariance matrix $\bs \Omega$.
+When $s^2$ is assumed to be exponentially distributed and $\bs \Omega \propto \bs I_p$, the prior corresponding to the group lasso introduced in \cite{Yuan2006} is obtained.
+The more general multivariate Laplace prior introduced by \cite{vanGerven2009} is obtained by assuming exponentially distributed $s^2$ and allowing arbitrary $\bs \Omega$.
+These priors can incorporate \emph{a priori} knowledge of structure in two ways: by treating elements of $\bs \beta$ as grouped through their shared stochastic scale $s$ and, when $\bs \Omega$ is allowed to take on arbitrary values, by encoding \emph{a priori} knowledge of structure through specification of $\bs \Omega$ that does not satisfy $\bs \Omega \propto \bs I_p$, as $\bs \Sigma \propto \bs \Omega$.
+However, as these priors only have a single shrinkage factor $s$, they shrink all elements of $\bs \beta$ jointly and posterior modes based on these priors will only produce sparse estimates of $\bs \beta$ for which $\bs \beta = \bs 0$ \citep{Simon2013}.
 Additionally, these priors do not generalize their independent counterparts.
-For instance, the multivariate Laplace prior with $\bs \Omega = \omega^2 \bs I_p$ does \emph{not} correspond to the independent independent Laplace prior, and the corresponding penalty is the group lasso as opposed to the lasso penalty.
-While this may be appropriate in some settings, it will not be appropriate in settings where we are confident that only \emph{some} elements of $\bs \beta$ are sparse, but unsure about the presence of structure.
+For instance, the multivariate Laplace prior with $\bs \Omega = \omega^2 \bs I_p$ does \emph{not} correspond to the independent Laplace prior, and the corresponding penalty is the group lasso as opposed to the lasso penalty.
+This is not appropriate when only \emph{some} elements of $\bs \beta$ are expected to be sparse.